hikarin/aquario/README.md

 == Features of Aquario
 * Lisp-1
-* Supports for Implementing GC Algorithms (ex. root scan, object traverse and write barriers)
+* Supports for Implementing GC Algorithms
+  (ex. root scan, object traverse and write barriers)
 * Multiple and Selectable Garbage Collectors (so far, Cheney's copying collector, simple Mark-Compact collector and Reference Counting with Zero Count Table)

+== Target persons

+  Aquario is for someone who
+    * wants to learn how Garbage Collector is implemented
+    * wants to implement Garbage Collector
+    * loves Garbage Collection

 == How to run Aquario